TrangLe265/FurnitureResale/README.md

 # Furniture Resale App 🛋️
 ##  ✨ Overview
-Furniture Resale App is a mobile application that provides an online platform for users to sell and buy used furniture.
-The app is designed to make furniture reselling quick and seamless, with user-friendly features such as photo upload, product management, and direct buyer-seller communication.
-Developed as part of a coursework assignment, it provides a strong foundation with ample opportunities for future enhancements.
+The Furniture Resale App is a mobile platform designed for users to buy and sell pre-owned furniture.
+It features a user-friendly interface with functionalities like photo uploads, product management, and direct communication between buyers and sellers.
+Built using React Native and custom UI components, the app was developed as part of a coursework project, offering a solid foundation with significant potential for future improvements.

 ##  ✨ Features
 * User Authentication: Secure login and registration with Firebase Authentication'